Nomadic Labs knowledge center

 Changes regarding the baker's signing scheme

 With Tenderbake, endorsement operations now consist of a level, a round, a slot, and a payload hash.
 A Baker can emit at most one endorsement per round, but it is allowed to emit more endorsements per level.
 The former high-water mark mechanism used by the signer has been adapted accordingly.
-The tezos-signer for previous protocols signed messages with the following format:
+The for previous protocols signed messages with the following format:

 <magic_byte><chain_id><block|endorsement>